Stop Brass from tarnishing - Fully restore, protect and prevent brass from fade and tarnish

 - Architectural Metals

 ProtectaClear® is a very tough, durable and graffiti resistant clear coating with a pencil hardness of H8.
-It is the best coating for brass fittings that are high touch items such as…
+It is the best coating for highky polished mirror finish brass and for highly touched brass fittings such as…

 - Fixtures & Fittings